Can I finance a home purchase in Costa Rica?

 Some developers in Costa Rica offer owner financing options for foreigners without residency.
 Check with your American European Real estate Group affiliate if there are any finance options in that particular area of the country.

 Another option to finance a home purchase in Costa Rica is to get a private loan.
 But mortgage rates are usually anywhere between 10 – 18% annually and most will lend 50% LTV or less.
-Many will only lend for 1 year and will request renewal cost and commissions every year.
-Usually, your real estate agent can connect you with a private lender.
+Many will only lend for 1 year and will request renewal costs and commissions every year.
+Interested in contacting a private lender (residential loans only)?
+Then fill out the form below and we’ll have a private lender get back to you.

 Home Equity loan